mattburtnz07/Udacity-Predictive-Analytics-for-Business-Coursework/README.md

 # Contents

-1: Project 1 - Predicting Catalogue Demand  - Project to predict expected return from a marketting campaign
+1: Project 1 - Predicting Catalogue Demand
-- 1a - Project_Data	- Data used in the project
-- 1b - Complete Submission	- Files submitted for the project
-- 1c - Submission MGB.pdf - Final project submission
+This project was to use a linear regressor in Alteryx to predict the expected return of a marketing project.
+The end result was to use this prediction to make a business decision

 2: Project 2 - Create an Analytical Dataset
+This project showcases data manipulation by preparing data for analysis.
+It also involves dealing with outliers in data

 3: Project 3 - Predicting Default Risk
+This project involves formatting data and training a classification model to predict default risk and assess whether a customer is a good credit risk.
+Four models were trained using Alteryx including; logistic regression, decision tree, forest model and boosted model.
+These models were compared and the best chosen to assess the default risk for the company.

 4: Project 4 - AB Test a New Menu Launch

 5: Project 5 - Forecasting Sales

 6: Project 6 - Capstone - Combining Predictive Techniques

 7: Graduation Certificate.pdf

 8: Misc	- Miscellaneous project files